The Kid (1921 film): Production

 Chaplin wrote, produced, directed, edited and starred in The Kid, and later composed a score.
 Innovative in its combination of comedic and dramatic elements, the film is considered one of the greatest of the silent era.
 Chaplin biographer Jeffrey Vance maintains that, with its "perfect blend of comedy and drama, [it] is arguably Chaplin's most personal and autobiographical work.”

 The film made Coogan, then a vaudeville performer, into the first major child star of the movies.
 It has been speculated that the depth of the relationship portrayed in the film may have been connected with the death of Chaplin's firstborn infant son just ten days before the production began.

+First National wanted to release the film as three two-reel comedies, not a seven-reel feature.
+Chaplin wanted the film released as a complete work.
+Releasing it as three separate short films also meant First National owed Chaplin a much smaller salary.
 After production was completed in 1920, the film was caught up in the divorce actions of Chaplin's first wife Mildred Harris, who sought to attach Chaplin's assets.
-Chaplin and his associates smuggled the raw negative to Salt Lake City (reportedly packed in coffee cans) and edited the film in a room at the Hotel Utah.
-Before releasing the film Chaplin negotiated for and received an enhanced financial deal for the film with his distributor, First National Corporation, based on the success of the final film.
+Chaplin and his associates smuggled the raw negative to Salt Lake City and edited it in a room at the Hotel Utah.
+To release the complete film and avoid it being part of his divorce proceedings, Chaplin showed First National executives a cut of the film.
+He used this screening to re-negotiate his contract.
+Before releasing the film, Chaplin negotiated to receive an enhanced financial deal based on the success of the final film.
+This included 50% of the box-office once First National's budget of $1.5 million had been reached and full ownership returned to Chaplin after five years.

 Chaplin eventually removed scenes he believed too sentimental for modern audiences and composed and recorded a new musical score for the film's theatrical reissue.
-This re-edited version of The Kid had its world premiere as the Film Society of Lincoln Center gala tribute to Chaplin held on April 4, 1972 at Philharmonic Hall, New York City, with Chaplin in attendance.
+This re-edited version of The Kid had its world premiere as the Film Society of Lincoln Center gala tribute to Chaplin held on April 4, 1972, at Philharmonic Hall, New York City, with Chaplin in attendance.